phetsims/qa/issue-templates/dev-test-template.md

 - [ ] [Issue2](link)
 - [ ] [Issue3](link)

 These issues should have the "status:fixed-pending-testing" label.
 Check these issues off and close them if they are fixed.
-Otherwise, post comment in the issue saying that it wasn't fixed for this dev test.
+Otherwise, post a comment in the issue saying that it wasn't fixed.

 <hr>